LincaMarius/FPGA_7_Segment_Display_Driver/1_ Digit_Display/README_1.md

 We still need one more bit to encode the decimal point if we want to use it.

-## Display BCD encoded binary number on a 7 Segment Common Carod type LED display
+## Display BCD encoded binary number on a 7 Segment Common Anode LED display
 BCD stands for Binary-Coded Decimal and is used In computing and electronic systems is a class of Binary Encodings of decimal numbers where each digit is represented by a fixed number of bits, usually four.

 BCD encoding is not unique, there are many variations.
 I will use simple BCD encoding, also called 8421 encoding.

-Connecting the 7 Segment Common Cathode LED display to the FPGA chip is done as in figures 1A, 1C and 1D.
-For other boards, the connected pin number is indicated.
+Connecting the 7 Segment Common Anode LED display to the FPGA chip is done as in figures 1B, 1C and 1D.
+For other development boards, the number for each connected pin is changed accordingly.

 Seg0 to Seg6 represent the Segment command, which corresponds to segments a to g of the 7-segment display.
 BP is the Decimal Point command.
 SEL5 is the Select Digit 5 ​​command, and SEL7 is the Select Digit 7 command.